 Be sure to check cancellation policies for your tour before booking, especially if you’re not entirely sure you plan to do the excursion.

-Most Royal Caribbean shore excursions can be cancelled up to 48 hours before arrival in port without penalty, and full refunds will be provided to guests.
-Royal Caribbean shore excursions involving flights, trains, overnight stays, special events, and Private Journeys must be cancelled at least 30 days prior to sail date.
+Most Royal Caribbean shore excursions can be canceled up to 48 hours before arrival in port without penalty, and full refunds will be provided to guests.
+Royal Caribbean shore excursions involving flights, trains, overnight stays, special events, and Private Journeys must be canceled at least 30 days prior to the sail date.

 Independent tours, however, can have varying cancellation policies depending on the tour operator.
 Read through the fine print when booking a tour independently to ensure you don’t end up disappointed if you want to cancel the tour later on.